brawer/wikidata-qrank/doc/design.md

 on who happened to be born at a place may or may not be worth the effort, especially when seeding the ranking with pageviews for the city.
-Anyhow, as of March 2021, it seems a bit early to really try this; academic works and its citation graph have still very limited coverage in Wikidata.
+Anyhow, as of March 2021, it seems a bit early to really try this; academic works and their citation graph still have very limited coverage in Wikidata.
 As the [Scholia project](https://www.wikidata.org/wiki/Wikidata:Scholia) is making progress, it may be beneficial to revisit this at some later time.